kaizipaul/metrics-app/README.md

 # Metrics Web App

-> This is my third capstone project with Microverse.
-In this project I am using React to build an app that a user can interact with using API
+> In this Project I built a React App that returns a list of 25 random Rick & Morty characters and their details.
+A user can search for characters in the search box and can hit refresh to reload the characters.
+The user can also click on the character card to view character details.

 ## Built With